 But we can’t blame people for asking.

 Sure, meal plans have long been a staple of the fitness and nutrition industry.
-Trainers and nutrition experts are taught to create them.
+Coaches are taught to create them.
 Clients are taught to expect them.

 Most of the time, meal plans don’t work.